-Upon completion, candidates will be endorsed to teach in special education placements in grades K-12.
+Upon successful program completion, candidates will be endorsed to teach in special education placements in grades K-12.

-Assess students strengths and needs to develop and evaluate an individualized plan of study.
+Assess students' strengths and needs in order to develop and evaluate an individualized plan of study

-Create lessons plans utilizing the principles of the Universal Design for Learning and other research-based methods.
+Create lessons plans that employ the principles of the Universal Design for Learning and other research-based methods

 Identify the impact of culture and diversity on the identification and education of students with disabilities.

-The JSC Special Education Program provides an opportunity for students to finish their master's degree in one year.
-This requires a strong commitment to rigorous study and should only be considered by students who can dedicate their time to this effort.
-Students also will have the option to complete the program in two years or develop a plan for completion approved by the program coordinator.
+JSC offers the opportunity for students to complete the master's degree in special education in one year.
+This requires a strong commitment to rigorous study and should be considered only by students who can dedicate their time to this effort.
+Students also have the option to complete the program in two years or to develop a plan for completion approved by the program coordinator.
 We highly recommend that students with full-time jobs consider the part-time program.

-All students will be required to assemble a comprehensive portfolio throughout the program.
-Each portfolio entry will be aligned with the Vermont Special Education Teacher Competencies and will be assigned in individual classes throughout the program.
-Submission of a final portfolio is a requirement for completion of the master's degree.
+All students are required to assemble a comprehensive portfolio throughout the program.
+Each portfolio entry is aligned with the Vermont Special Education Teacher Competencies and is assigned as part of the student's coursework.
+Submission of a final portfolio is a requirement for the master's degree.

 Action Research Project

-As a final project, for completion of the Master's Degree in Special Education program, students will be responsible for submitting a paper and developing a presentation on a relevant action research project conducted throughout the program.
+All students must develop a presentation on a relevant action research project conducted throughout the program.
 The project will be planned and approved in the first semester research course.
-Students will be required to submit a professional paper and give a presentation of their findings.
+Students will be required to submit a professional paper and give a presentation of their findings as a final project.

 ADMISSION & Requirements